confidential-devhub/http-echo/README.md

 	```
 ### Limitations

-The pod only scales up, and never down.
+The pod memory footprint only scales up, and never down.

 ## Cloud-bursting use case